-- One-inch margins, - Typed in 10 or 12-point font (Times or Times New Roman). - The header preceding the abstract body must include: - 1.
-Title of the research: - 2.
+- One-inch margins, - Typed in 12-point font (Times or Times New Roman). - The header preceding the abstract body must include: - 1.
+Title of the research; - 2.
 Authors name(s); - 3.
 High school, high school city, high school state; - 4.
 Name of teacher/mentor/sponsor and his or her organization.
 Precede the individual's name with a subheading (i.e. teacher, mentor, sponsor); - 5.
 Include one line of space between the heading and the abstract body.

 National symposium proceedings will include abstracts.
 The Regional symposium will not publish presenter abstracts.
+Abstracts should be submitted as Microsoft Word documents unless otherwise specified during the registration process.